Chalarangelo/30-seconds-of-code/blog_posts/js-remove-element-from-array.md

 ---
 title: Remove an element from a JavaScript array
-shortTitle: Remove element from JavaScript array
+shortTitle: Remove element from array
 type: story
 tags: javascript,array
 expertise: beginner